Methane and nitrous oxide emissions predominate

 Current consumption trends point in the right direction

 Consumer demand for animal products is decreasing and shifting.
-Among other things, we can observe a moderate decline in milk consumption and a shift in meat consumption towards more poultry.
-If these trends continue, this will contribute to emissions reduction.
+Among other things, we can observe a moderate decline in milk consumption and a shift in meat consumption towards more poultry and milk and meat alternatives.